larsonbk/stackoverflow_survey_results/README.md

 The questions that I had about the data did not require modeling.

 ## Evaluation
+* Developers who work for startups generally have a higher Job satisfaction than developers from other types of companies.
-Developers who work for startups generally have a higher Job and Career satisfaction than developers from other types of companies.
-They are also more likely to be able to work remotely.
-For better job satisfaction, developers prefer to have no background noise or listen to music.
+* Developers who work for startups generally have a higher Career satisfaction than developers from other types of companies.
+* Developers who work for startups generally more likely to be able to work remotely.
+* For better job satisfaction, developers prefer to have no background noise or listen to music.

 ## File Descriptions
-The analysis work was completed in a Jupyter Notebook named: survey_results.ipynb.
-There is also an html file with the same information called: survey_results.html
+* The analysis work was completed in a Jupyter Notebook named: survey_results.ipynb.
+* There is also an html file with the same information called: survey_results.html.

+## Licenses, Author and Acknowledgements
+* This project was completed as part of the Udacity Data Scientist Nanodegree
+* Data was aquired from stackoverflow.com [https://insights.stackoverflow.com/survey]